peritext/peritext/specification/sections/doc-meta_syntax.md

 Each bibtex starts with the specification of a type of item.

-In Modulo only the root metadata should mandatorily comply to established BBibTeX types, so that it should be either :
+In Modulo only the root metadata should mandatorily comply to established BibTeX types, so that it should be either :
 * ``@book``
 * ``@proceedings``
 * ...